 It is estimated there will be 4.3 billion email accounts by the end of 2016 (source: The Radicati group).
 Like it or not, email is still the best way to reach prospective customers.
 At the same time, Facebook alone has 1.6 billion users worldwide so you wouldn’t like to miss out on this lucrative real estate marketing channel either.

 In this post, we’ll take a look at the most recent data that explains which channel is more effective: email or social media.
 No spoiler alerts but you might be quite surprised by the findings, many of which can question your entire marketing strategy.

 1) In numbers: which is a more popular channel?

 If you take a look at a few industry publications, you’ll see a great deal of advice is centered upon social media.
-Of course, there’s still plenty of email marketing tips too.
+Of course, there are still plenty of email marketing tips too.
 But the general discussion seems to be leaning more towards social media, assuming it’s more effective than email.
 However, the exact opposite is true.

 Let’s see some simple stats which prove people prefer email to social media in most cases:

 - email is more popular.
 The Radicati group estimated there’ll be 4.3 billion email accounts and 2.6 billion email users in 2016 versus 1.7 billion social media users;

 - people check email, not social media, first thing in the morning: 58% versus 11% checking social media first (OptinMonster);